 The three-digit shots (e.g., 2.1.1., 2.2.2.) are the actions that the videographer will capture.

-PDMS Membrane Sandwiching in PMMA rings
+PDMS Membrane Sandwiching in stretch-rings

-Demonstrator:
+Demonstrator: Valeria Venturini, Anabel-Lise Le Roux

 If the same person is the demonstrator throughout, mention them once here and remove the "Demonstrator" field from the other sections; if the demonstrator changes, retain the field in the respective sections.